TimelessModdingTeam/mapwriter/README.md

 Acknowledgements:

+* Vectron for maintain a well kept version 1.7.10/1.8
 * Chrixian for the code to get death markers working.
 * ProfMobius for the overlay API.
 * taelnia for extrautils compatibility patch.